Saladin: Campaign against the Franks and War with the Zengids

-Saif al-Din had died earlier in June 1181 and his brother Izz al-Din inherited leadership of Mosul.
+Saif ad-Din had died earlier in June 1181 and his brother Izz ad-Din inherited leadership of Mosul.
 On 4 December, the crown prince of the Zengids, as-Salih, died in Aleppo.
-Prior to his death, he had his chief officers swear an oath of loyalty to Izz al-Din, as he was the only Zengid ruler strong enough to oppose Saladin.
-Izz al-Din was welcomed in Aleppo, but possessing it and Mosul put too great of a strain on his abilities.
-He thus, handed Aleppo to his brother Imad al-Din Zangi, in exchange for Sinjar.
+Prior to his death, he had his chief officers swear an oath of loyalty to Izz ad-Din, as he was the only Zengid ruler strong enough to oppose Saladin.
+Izz ad-Din was welcomed in Aleppo, but possessing it and Mosul put too great of a strain on his abilities.
+He thus, handed Aleppo to his brother Imad ad-Din Zangi, in exchange for Sinjar.
 Saladin offered no opposition to these transactions in order to respect the treaty he previously made with the Zengids.

 On 11 May 1182, Saladin, along with half of the Egyptian Ayyubid army and numerous non-combatants, left Cairo for Syria.
 On the evening before he departed, he sat with his companions and the tutor of one of his sons quoted a line of poetry: "enjoy the scent of the ox-eye plant of Najd, for after this evening it will come no more".
 Saladin took this as an evil omen and he never saw Egypt again.
 Knowing that Crusader forces were massed upon the frontier to intercept him, he took the desert route across the Sinai Peninsula to Ailah at the head of the Gulf of Aqaba.
 Meeting no opposition, Saladin ravaged the countryside of Montreal, whilst Baldwin's forces watched on, refusing to intervene.
 He arrived in Damascus in June to learn that Farrukh-Shah had attacked the Galilee, sacking Daburiyya and capturing Habis Jaldek, a fortress of great importance to the Crusaders.
 In July, Saladin led his army across the Jordan and into Galilee, where he marched south to sack Bethsan.
 He was met by a substantial Crusader force in an inconclusive battle near Belvoir Castle, but he was unable to destroy the Christian army and could not logistically sustain his own army any longer, so he withdrew across the river.
 In August, he passed through the Beqaa Valley to Beirut, where he rendezvoused with the Egyptian fleet and laid siege to the city.
 Failing to make any headway, he withdrew after a few days to deal with matters in Mesopotamia.